HotCopper

 HotCopper is an Australian stock market online chat forum that allows its users to discuss financial topics.
 As of 2015, HotCopper was in the top 170 websites in Australia and was the 5th most popular financial services site in Australia, according to Alexa rankings.
 In June 2022, the site ranked third in it category, as the 193rd most popular site in Australia, with six million annual visits.

 It is the oldest and the largest independent, fee-free trading forum for ASX stock market investors, having started as a bulletin board in 1994 and then moving to the web in 1995.
 Operated by Report Card Pty Ltd, a subsidiary of Gumtree Australia Markets Limited.

 HotCopper obtained an Australian Financial Services Licence (AFSL) in March 2010.

-HotCopper is often quoted by other information services, in books and in numerous market related economic and social studies.
-For example, in trading books such as Investors Web Guide.
+HotCopper is often quoted by other information services, in books and in numerous market related economic and social studies, such as in trading books like Investors Web Guide.